CBT is a form of counselling and psychotherapy that stands for Cognitive Behavioural Therapy.

 You arrive at work and say a warm hello to your work colleague.
 However your colleague does not say hello back, they just keep their head down and keep working.
 The thoughts that you have in response to this will greatly affect your feelings, your behaviour, and what you experience in your body.

 For example if your thoughts automatically jump to the conclusion that you must have done something to upset your colleague and now they do not like you (thought), this thought will lead you to feel a particular way – perhaps rejected (emotion).
-Although you may not be aware of the impact that this low energy emotion has on your body, you may experience tiredness in your body in this situation (body), and you may behave by avoiding or ignoring your colleague for the rest of the day (behaviour).
+Rejection is a strong emotion, and all emotions can be experienced in the body.
+Rejection might be experienced as a draining feeling in the body (body), and you may behave by avoiding or ignoring your colleague for the rest of the day (behaviour).

 In reality, you cannot know for sure why your colleague did not say hello, and in actual fact there are countless explanations.
 Through CBT we seek to look at situations and ourselves in ways that are more grounded in reality, and that break the vicious cycle that can arise as a result of automatic negative thoughts.